trouze/trouze.github.io/_pages/now.md

 ### Work

 I currently work for [Kambr](https://www.kambr.com/) as an analyst for their Advisory Services Group.
-Kambr also has a software platform and media group, which are based in Amsterdam.
+Kambr is an airline consultancy that also has a software platform for revenue management, as well as a media group which are both based in Amsterdam.
 Much of my work for Kambr involves formulating data driven solutions for airline clients across the globe, working through on-site Kambr consultants from my home base in Minneapolis to build solutions for the ever-changing airline industry.

-### School
+### Education

-I graduated from the University of Minnesota with a degree in Industrial and Systems Engineering.
+I have quite a passion for lifelong learning.
+So while much of education is in the *past*, I am definitely continuing to learn new topics right */now*.
+It's this passion that motivated me to learn web development by making this website on my [own](https://tylerrouze.com/blog/thewhy).
+More formally, I graduated from the University of Minnesota with a degree in [Industrial and Systems Engineering](https://cse.umn.edu/isye).
 Most people don't know or have a good idea of what ISyE is, so allow me to explain it quickly.
-There are many ways to put it, but one of the best ways I've come up with that's resonated with the most people, is that it's the science of decision making.
+One of the best ways I've found that resonates with the most people is that ISyE is the science of decision making.
 Of course, most majors teach you to make decisions, but ISyE focuses on doing so via:

 * Data
 * Statistics